reinterpretcat/vrp/doc/src/examples/pragmatic/break.md

 # Break

-This example demonstrates how to use vehicle break with omitted location.
+This example demonstrates how to use vehicle break with omitted location and time window.

 <details>
     <summary>List of problem locations</summary><p>